 Leonardo da Vinci, The Last Supper, c.1495-1498, Source - Wikimedia Commons

 But why specifically Friday the 13th?
 Though we cannot pinpoint exactly where this superstition was birthed there are a few examples of where this potentially could have originated.
 Chaucer in the Canterbury Tales wrote that Friday was always a day of misfortune, slightly different to the ‘Friyay’ or ‘TGIF’ sentiment that we feel when the weekend arrives.
 And, on Friday the 13th 1307 the Knights Templar, a Catholic Military Order, were all arrested and eventually wiped out, which has also fed into the superstition.

 Though the direct cause cannot be identified, Friday the 13th has snowballed to become a phenomenon in itself.
 In 1907, Thomas Lawson published the book ‘Friday, The Thirteenth’ which follows a fictional story about the stockmarket crashing on that day.
 Then, the Friday the 13th film franchise was created.
-Apparently, due to the superstition and people not pushing their luck, there is 700 to 900 million loss of funds globally which would have been generated.
+Apparently, due to the superstition and people not pushing their luck, there is 700 to 900 million loss of funds globally.

 Regardless of whether you truly believe, or you think it is one big farce, there is nothing wrong in taking some preventative measures to ward off any bad luck coming your way.
 Though we do encourage not calling in sick at work and getting out of the house, why not take a little piece of protection with you to ease your mind.